A TikTok Sensation

 All you have to do to make this recipe is place the feta, tomatoes, and other ingredients into a baking dish and place it in the oven.
 It's perfect for serving to friends because it's both very simple to make and incredibly flavorful.

-Serving this baked feta dip over crusty bread instead of pasta turns this delicious combination of ingredients into a finger food.
+Serving this baked feta dip over crusty bread (instead of the pasta that went viral) turns this delicious combination of ingredients into a finger food.
 No forks required.
 Here's my delicious appetizer version of this trending dish.Print

 This Baked Feta with tomatoes, olives, lemon, and hot honey makes a delicious baked feta dip, perfect for a delicious and fun appetizer.